EunjunEddieLee/webDev_fall2024/Week01/recipe.md

 ![alt 'Egg-Potato Sandwich'](egg_potato_sandwich.jpg)

 ## Description
-#### This is the BEST and the EASIEST recipe to make an 'Egg-Potato Sandwich'<br/>You can make this anytime you want!
+#### This is the BEST and the EASIEST recipe to make an 'Egg-Potato Sandwich'<br/>You can make this whenever you want!

 ### **Ingredients**